(Toxemia of Pregnancy; Pregnancy-induced Hypertension; Preeclampsia)

 by Cynthia M. Johnson, MA

-You may not have symptoms.
-If you do have symptoms, you may have:
+A woman may not have symptoms.
+Those who do may have:

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Preeclampsia is diagnosed if you have high blood pressure.
+Pre-eclampsia is diagnosed if you have high blood pressure.

 The only way to cure this condition is to deliver the baby.
-The decision to do so depends on many things, such as:
+The decision to do so is based on how far along the pregnancy is.

 The American Congress of Obstetricians and Gynecologists